Finn Jeltsch

-Finn Jeltsch (born 17 July 2006) is a German professional footballer who plays as a centre-back for club VfB Stuttgart.
+Finn Jeltsch (/de/; born 17 July 2006) is a German professional footballer who plays as a centre-back for club VfB Stuttgart.

 Club career

 Jeltsch started his playing career with SV Raitersaich before joining 1.
 FC Nürnberg in 2015.
 On 18 February 2024, the U-17 European and World Champion made his professional debut for Nürnberg in the 2.
 Bundesliga, coming on as a half-time substitute during a 1–1 against 1.
 FC Kaiserslautern.
 In June 2024, he signed a new long-term contract with the club.

 On 3 February 2025, Jeltsch signed a five-and-a-half-year contract with VfB Stuttgart until June 2030.
 He made his Bundesliga debut on 15 February, coming on as a substitute in a 2–1 loss to Wolfsburg.
 Ever since, the talented centre-back has become part of the starting line-up in the majority of Stuttgart's matches, e.g. by starting against Bayern Munich in a 3–1 away loss; although he was praised for his performances by his coach.
 On 2 April, he played full 90 minutes and a crucial role in the DFB-Pokal semi-final, a 3–1 victory over RB Leipzig, helping his team advance to the final for the first time in 12 years.
 Fabian Wohlgemuth, CEO of sports at VfB Stuttgart, praised the 18-year old for his performances: "He's currently a regular at the back.
 He's stabilized even further over the past few weeks and has become an important factor in our defense."
 Jeltsch would play in the final and help his side win the DFB-Pokal and thus their first title in 18 years.

+On 25 September 2026, he would make his European debut in the Europa League league phase, a 2–1 victory over Celta Vigo.
+On 23 May 2026, he would play in his second DFB-Pokal final, a 3–0 loss to Bayern Munich.

 International career

 Jeltsch was part of the Germany U17 side who won both the FIFA U-17 World Cup and the UEFA European Under-17 Championship in 2023.
 He has represented Germany up to under–19 level.

 In May 2025, he was called up to the Germany U21 national team for the UEFA European Under-21 Championship, but he ultimately had to withdraw due to an injury.
 His side reached the final, but lost.

+On September 2026, Jeltsch was one of players who were called up with the Germany national team by head coach Jürgen Klopp for the 2026–27 UEFA Nations League matches against Netherlands, Greece, Serbia and Greece between 24 September and 4 October 2026.